Coarse embeddings of quotients by finite group actions: Introduction

 Coarse embeddings of metric spaces into Hilbert space are important in a range of theoretical and applied areas of mathematics.
 By a result of Yu~\cite{yu2000coarse}, if a discrete bounded geometry metric space $X$ admits a coarse embedding into a Hilbert space, then the coarse Baum-Connes Conjecture holds for $X$.
 A consequence of this is that if a finitely generated group $G$ with the word-metric coarsely embeds into Hilbert space, then the Novikov Conjecture holds for $G$.
 Properties which imply the existence of coarse embeddings into Hilbert space include finite asymptotic dimension, introduced by Gromov~\cite{gromov20041asymptotic}, and Yu's Property A~\cite{yu2000coarse}.

 On the more applied side, many classical machine learning algorithms operate on the assumption that the input data are vectors in a (real) Hilbert space.
 To analyze more complicated data types, it is therefore necessary to map the data into a Hilbert space.
 A coarse embedding is among the weakest types of map one can consider which nonetheless provides some control on distances.
 A good example of a data type which is hard to embed into Hilbert space is given by persistence diagrams, which arise in topological data analysis.
 Recent results have shown that for most distance metrics, a coarse embedding of all persistence diagrams into Hilbert space is impossible~\cite{bubenik2020embeddings, wagner2021nonembeddability}.
 On the other hand, the space of diagrams with $n$ or less points for fixed $n$ was shown to have finite asymptotic dimension in \cite{mitra2021space}, and therefore coarse embeddings from this space into Hilbert space do exist.
+Invariant machine learning is a fast growing field which includes the problem of embedding orbit spaces $X/G$ into Euclidean space (see e.g.~\cite{cahill2024group} and the references there).
+For example, $X$ may be a set of shapes, and $G$ a set of rigid transformations which should not affect the output of a well-designed classifier.

 In this paper we prove the following main result.

 \begin{Theorem} Let $X$ be a metric space which coarsely embeds into Hilbert space and let $X/G$ be the quotient of $X$ by the action of a finite group $G$ acting by isometries.
 Then $X/G$ coarsely embeds into a Hilbert space. \end{Theorem}